 Van Gogh is the sixth track on Van Gogh’s fourth album Van Gogh, co-written by Prince (as ) and Sandra St. Victor and Tom Hammer, but re-recorded by the band for their release.
 In 2001, ’s own version was released as part of NPG Music Club Edition # 6.
 The released version was different from the original 1995 version.
 It had added horn overdubs , plus a longer bass coda, not in the 1995 version.

-While specific recording dates are not known, the track was originally written by Sandra St. Victor as Love Is, and was sent to in Spring 1995, following a loose agreement for and Sandra St. Victor to work together (along with Sanctuary (later renamed Soul Sanctuary), I’ll Never Open My Legs Again (later renamed ’ll Never B Another Fool), How We Livin’ (later renamed Livin’ 2 Die) and Nothing Left To Give (later renamed Stone).
+While specific recording dates are not known, the track was originally written by Sandra St. Victor and Tom Hammer as Love Is, and was sent to in Spring 1995, following a loose agreement for and Sandra St. Victor to work together (along with Sanctuary (later renamed Soul Sanctuary), I’ll Never Open My Legs Again (later renamed ’ll Never B Another Fool), How We Livin’ (later renamed Livin’ 2 Die) and Nothing Left To Give (later renamed Stone).
 Additional lyrics and music were added by before recording in 1995, at Paisley Park Studios in Chanhassen, Minnesota (during the same set of sessions as the other songs sent by St. Victor).

 In March 1998, sent a cassette of the song to Van Gogh, as he wanted to give a song to a professional artist with a disability and had found Van Gogh after much searching online, through the Coalition